okofish/RotaryEncoder101/README.md

 This library supports rotary encoders connected to the Arduino/Genuino 101.
 It should work for other microcontrollers for as long as they can generate the necessary interrupts.

+*Modified from [cvonk/arduino-rotary_encoder](/cvonk/arduino-rotary_encoder) to make encoder position a signed int, so values are registered in both directions from zero.*

 Features:

 * interrupt driven, no polling needed